peterhinch/micropython_ra8875/docs/GUI.md

  * `cb_move=dolittle` Callback function which will run when the user moves the scale or the value is changed programmatically.
 Default is a null function.
  * `cbm_args=[]` A list/tuple of arguments for above callback.
- * `ttime=5` Determines the rate at which the value changes when the control is touched.
-The rate is reduced by a factor of 10 when close to the centre of the control to facilitate fine control.
-Represents the approximate minimum time in seconds to traverse from a central point to one end of the scale.

 Methods:
  * `value=None` Set or get the current value.
 Always returns the current value.